 Train your mental self-discipline to stick to its set schedule (as best you can) even when your train of thought isn’t cooperating.
-Web designers have a lot on their to-do list but don’t get overwhelmed and fall into knee-jerk reactions such as overly checking email, social, messages, or avoiding priorities.
+Web designers have a lot on their to-do list and it can be overwhelming if you feel the need to overly check your email, social accounts, or messages to avoid your other priorities.

 Create accountability for your action-items by setting daily and/or weekly benchmarks to work toward.
 Don’t worry, I’ve got a few suggestions later to help you track progress.

 Remember: you’re a work in progress!
 Don’t beat yourself up if plans change and your schedule shifts in the middle of the day.
 As web designers, that’s the name of the game.
-You wear so many hats, so flex your mental self-discipline, but also be easy on yourself.
+You wear so many hats, so be kind to yourself, but also be sure to flex your mental self-discipline.

 3. Remove distractions